KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 but find no advantage with regard to validation performance.

+“Label smoothed cross entropy is used as the objective function with an uncertainty = 0.1 (Szegedy et al., 2016).
+For Model training, we use RAdam as the optimizer (Liu et al., 2020a) and adopt almost all hyperparameter settings from Lu et al. (2020).
+Specifically, for the WMT’14 En-De and WMT’14 En-Fr dataset, all dropout ratios (including (activation dropout and attention dropout) are set to 0.1.
+For the IWSLT’14 De-En dataset, after-layer dropout is set to 0.3, and a weight decay of 0.0001 is used.
+As to optimizer, we set (β1, β2) = (0.9, 0.98), use inverse sqrt learning rate scheduler with a warmup phrase (8000 steps on the WMT’14 En-De/Fr dataset, and 6000 steps on the IWSLT’14 De-En dataset).
+The maximum learning rate is set to 1e−3 on the WMT’14 En-De dataset and 7e−4 on the IWSLT’14 De-En and WMT’14 En-Fr datasets.
+We conduct training for 100 epochs on the WMT’14 En-De dataset, 90 epochs on the IWSLT’14 De-En dataset and 50 epochs on the WMT’14 En-Fr dataset, while the last 10 checkpoints are averaged before inference.”
+(Liu et al., 2020, p.
+17)

 *Sample weighting:*
 We transfer the idea of sample weighting from gls-gbm.
 Again, the contribution of individual training samples to the loss is scaled by a sample weight to penalize the model for getting recent observations wrong.
 The mechanism is vital to attain a low validation loss and high validation accuracies.
 The significantly lower training accuracy implies, that patterns learned a latter observations do not universally transfer to previous observations.
 At this time, it remains unclear what causes the data drift within the training set.